CCMiResearch/DasContract/README.md

 2. (Optional) Replace mortgage example in DasContract.Blockchain.Solidity.Test/example.dascontract with your own DAS Contract code.
 3. While still in root directory, run `dotnet run DasContract.Blockchain.Solidity.Test/Program.cs` command.
 4. The output Solidity code is shown in terminal and is also generated to code.sol file in root directory of this project.

+## Authors
+This project is created as part of Marek Skotnica's PhD thesis and research.

+Contributors: Jan Frait, Jan Klicpera, Martin Drozdík.